 Congratulations to members and the offshore negotiating committee for their work in achieving this breakthrough for the Australian industry.

-Members voted on Sunday, October 7 to extend the template agreement to other offshore film producers outside the major studios.
+Members voted in October 2018 to extend the template agreement to other offshore film producers outside the major studios.

 Offshore producers have been negotiating one-off deals for each large-scale international production for more than 10 years.